2i2c-org/team-compass/practices/meetings.md

 The goal of this meeting is to review our major work deliverables, synchronize with one another, and prioritize work across team members.
 It is also a chance to hand off the Support Steward role to the next person.

+Sprint Planning Meetings roughly follow a two-step process:

+1. Scan and discuss the [deliverables backlog](coordination:deliverables-backlog) in order to understand our WIP deliverables and their prioritization relative to one another.
+2. Add deliverables, or their tasks, to the week's Sprint Board, and work on them throughout the week.
+   It's up to the team whether a deliverable or one of its tasks should be added to the board.

 You can find the meeting format/agenda {download}`in the Sprint Planning meeting template <../.github/ISSUE_TEMPLATE/meeting-sprint-planning.md>`.

 ### One on one meetings